Bloodshot (1995 video game): Gameplay

-Synopsis
+Plot

 In the year 2049, the Earth moon base Yaz 67 is destroyed by an alien battlecruiser.
 The Earth Federation Starfleet Command retaliates by sending two of its own space battlecruisers against the alien ship with the goal of damaging the ship's defenses and taking as many prisoners as possible.
 When soldiers enter the battered alien ship, they find it completely controlled by robotic soldiers who outgun and outclass the boarding humans.
 The ship is eventually taken to Earth's orbit and human scientists successfully shut-off the alien robot crew using electromagnetic fields.
 However, when the scientists reactivate the cruiser's computers, they find an invincible space carrier containing even more robot soldiers and armed with extremely destructive Nova bombs is on its way to Earth.
 If the ship is disabled before it reaches Earth, then it is programmed to crash onto Earth's surface and detonate the bombs.
 The only way to completely destroy the carrier is to destroy its twelve plasma nodes.
 Once the plasma node is destroyed however, the entire deck the node is located on will explode.

 A year later, the Earth Federation makes it their mission to board the carrier once it has entered the Solar System and destroy the ship from the inside.
 Players assume the role of the cybernetically enhanced trooper (starfleet elite marines) assigned to the mission, who has the special combat Battle Frenzy Chip implanted into them which gives the soldier an unstoppable desire to kill, a condition known as "Bloodshot".